phuriku/ml-course/files/Mathematics_for_Machine_Learning.md

 -----------------------------------
 There are 2 major ways to think about statistics: Frequentist and Bayesian.
 Frequentists infer distributions based only on the existing data.
 In contrast, Bayesians rely on a prior hypothesis that guides their initial assumptions and slowly change their view as new data comes in.

-In major league baseball, the median at-bat success ratio is about 0.26.
-If a baseball player has 3 hits and 27 outs at bat during his first 10 games, a frequentist will peg the player's future expected chances of a hit at 0.1 with a large potential variance.
-The Bayesian would use the league's median batting average as a prior hypothesis, and naturally modify this view as more data becomes available.
+In major league baseball, the median at-bat success ratio is about 0.27.
+If a baseball player has 2 hits and 18 outs at bat during his first few games, a frequentist will peg the player's future expected chances of a hit at 0.10 with a large potential variance.
+The Bayesian would use the league's median batting average of 0.27 as a prior hypothesis, and naturally modify this view as more data becomes available -- as such, the Bayesian is likely to think that the player's success ratio in the future is closer to 0.27 than 0.10 until further evidence indicates otherwise.

 Bayesian statistics is extremely important for our purposes, but will be explained as it becomes relevant.
 As a brief introduction to Bayesian statistics and the Beta distribution, please refer to [this elegant explanation](http://varianceexplained.org/statistics/beta_distribution_and_baseball/) that fleshes out the example above.

 Random Variables and Probability Distributions
 ----------------------------------------------
-A *random variable* is a variable that takes on values randomly, based on some probability distribution.
-A probability distribution is described using a *probability mass function* denoted by **P**.
+A *random variable* is a variable that assumed values randomly based on some probability distribution.
+A probability distribution is described using a *probability mass function (PMF)* denoted by **P**.
 The notation **P**(*x* = 1) translates to: "the probability that the random variable *x* takes the value 1."

 A probability distribution can be either *continuous* or *discrete*.
 Discrete distributions take a finite (or countably-infinite) number of values, while continuous distributions take values along a continuous spectrum (such as ℝ).